jascotty2/SpoutcraftAPI/README.md

 have made comments that we don't care out other client mods, but what they do not understand is that we really do.
 That is why we are creating this client API.
-It will create a way that will prevent most if not all incompatabilities.
+It will create a way that will prevent most if not all incompatibilities.
 Modloader was ment to remove most, but its time for one that allows easy "modding" to the client and a way to easily use that mod on a multiplayer server.
 Many servers had to choose between the benefits of a CraftBukkit server and new blocks/items/mobs for modded vanilla server as Modloader MP was incompatible with craftbukkit.
-The feedback that we have received from some client modders has been very dissapointing.
-They believe since we do support Modloader and believe that its usefullness is starting to fade, that we do not care about them and are arrogant.
+The feedback that we have received from some client modders has been very disappointing.
+They believe since we do support Modloader and believe that its usefulness is starting to fade, that we do not care about them and are arrogant.
 This is incorrect.
 As I stated above , we do care about other client mods.
 I believe that they have this opinion because they are nervous about change.
 Again I want to